hpatches/hpatches-benchmark/benchmarks/matching/README.md

 # Image Matching Benchmark

-This benchmark evaluates the ability of a patch descriptor to match a patch in a reference image to its corresponding patch in a target image.
+The *Image Matching Benchmark* (IMB) evaluates the ability of a patch descriptor to match a patch in a reference image to its corresponding patch in a target image.
 It is called "image matching" because  matching is restricted to patches coming from a single target image at a time.

 This problem is formulated as a ranking task: for each reference patch, all target patches are sorted by decreasing descriptor similarly to the reference patch and performance is measured by computing the average precision (AP) of the resulting rank list.
 The final performance is reported as the mean average precision (mAP) for all the reference patches.
 It is conceptually very similar to the nearest neighbor patch classifier evaluation explored in [1].

 [TOC]

 ## Benchmark definitions

-The benchmark is composed of a number of tasks, each defined by a corresponding `.benchmark` files.
+The benchmark is composed of a number of tasks, each defined by a corresponding `.benchmark` file.
 There are four such files:

 ```bash
 > ls -1 benchmarks/matching/*benchmark